 This method enables both the therapist and the client to understand the influence of experiences on the present behavior more deeply.
 It branched from Sigmund Freud’s psychoanalytical perspective.

 Since psychodynamic therapy branched from psychoanalysis, they are often used interchangeably.
-There are some key distinctions between the two to easily tell them apart.
+There are some key distinctions between the two to tell them apart easily.

 2. Psychodynamic therapy is shorter and less intensive than psychoanalysis.

 3. Psychoanalytic therapy utilizes talk therapy to achieve its goals.
 While psychodynamic therapy has two categories based on methodology:

 - Interpersonal therapy (IPT)

 If you’re interested in these forms of therapy, here are some frequently-asked-questions about them:

 Psychoanalytic therapy is a popular form of talk therapy.
 The treatment is used to gain an insight into the patient’s unconscious being and how these affect his/her emotions, thoughts, and behavior.
 It is said that Sigmund Freud’s ideas influence this type of therapy.

 The psychoanalytic approach refers to delving into an individual’s unconscious mind and bringing conscious awareness to it.
 This approach’s perspective is that a person’s past experiences, especially childhood, heavily influence his/her behavior as an adult.